pittcsc/coding-contests/README.md

 # PittCSC Contests Page
 This repo is made to help people with interview questions!

 When applying for an internship or a full-time job, most big places ask tough coding/algorithm based interview questions.
 PittCSC hosts weekly contests to help people practice!
-Plus, a lot of officers have interviewed at places like Google, Facebook, Amazon, and more, so they can give concrete advice on how to help!
+Plus, a lot of club members have interviewed at places like Google, Facebook, Amazon, and more, so they can give concrete advice on how to improve!

 ## Resources
 ### Classic Resources